zranger1/pixelblaze-client/docs/how-to-guides.md

         print(f"  found a Pixelblaze at {ipAddress}")
 ```

-The `EnumerateDevices` iterator detects Pixelblazes and returns an initialized Pixelblaze object for controlling them:
+The `EnumerateDevices` iterator detects Pixelblazes and returns an initialized Pixelblaze object for each one:

 ```
     print("Finding Pixelblazes...")